-This website is created by Veterans of the Southern Freedom Movement (1951-1968).
+This website is created by veterans of the Southern Freedom Movement (1951-1968).
 It is where we tell it like it was, the way we lived it, the way we saw it, the way we still see it.
-With a few minor exceptions, everything on this site was written, created, or spoken by Movement activists who were direct participants in the events they chronicle.

 The mass media calls it the "Civil Rights Movement," but many of us prefer the term "Freedom Movement" because it was about so much more than just a few narrowly-defined civil rights.
 The essence of the Freedom Movement was first to defy, and then to overthrow, a century of systemic racial oppression and exploitation across all aspects of society.
 At heart, the Freedom Movement was a demand for social and political equality, an end to economic injustice, and a fair share of political power for Blacks and other non-whites.
 Though the Freedom Movement failed to achieve all of these goals, it did decisively and permanently end the "Jim Crow" system of legally-enforced social inequality through segregation.
+It also brought to an close the century-long era of widespread, socially-sanctioned and judicially-tolerated lynching and violence against people of color to "keep them in their place."
 And by winning voting rights for all non-whites it obliterated the main legal mechanism used to restrict American racial minorities to a form of second-class citizenship.

 Today, from what you are taught in school, you would think that the Freedom Movement only existed in a few states of the deep South, but that is not so.
 The Freedom Movement lived and fought in every state and every city of America, North, South, East, and West.
 There were some differences between the Southern and Northern wings of the Movement, but those differences were minor compared to the Movement's essence.
 North or South, it was the same movement everywhere.